JokeryEU/onestopshop_capstone/README.md

 - Change theme to dark/light mode
 - Register a new account
 - Login into your account
-- Buy products with paypal
+- Buy products with paypal/stripe
 - Add products to your wishlist
 - Check your order history
 - Change your profile info and password